-Real Estate Exam Length
+How Long Will My Real Estate Exam Be?

-The length of time you have to take your real estate exam will depend on the state you live in, but on average will be around 180 minutes.
-From the time you arrive at the testing facility to the time you leave, you should expect the whole real estate exam process to take roughly four hours.
-Your test will be broken into multiple times sections, each containing a certain amount of multiple choice questions.
+The time it takes to finish your real estate exam will depend on the state you live in, but on average will be around 180 minutes.
+From arriving at the testing facility to leaving, you should expect the real estate exam process to take roughly four hours.
+Your test will be broken into multiple times sections, each containing a certain amount of multiple-choice questions.

-For example, the Texas real estate exam is broken down into two sections, one for the national portion of the exam and another for the state-specific portion.
-For more information on your specific exam, be sure to research your state’s requirements before heading to the testing facility.
+For example, the Texas real estate exam is broken down into two sections, one for the national portion of the exam and another for the state-specific amount.
+For more information on your specific exam, research your state’s requirements before heading to the testing facility.

-The real estate exam will not only test your knowledge and ability to retain the information you learned throughout your pre-license course and your ability to perform under pressure.
+The real estate exam will test your knowledge and ability to retain the information you learned throughout your pre-license course and your ability to perform under pressure.
 Here are some real estate exam tips to use during your upcoming test:

 1. Focus on What You’ve Learned

 On the final day, you need to be well-rested and calm.
-An article published in Forbes emphasizes that while it’s important to look over notes before an exam, doing so under pressure can cause more harm than good.
+An article published in Forbes emphasizes that while it’s essential to look over notes before an exam, doing so under pressure can cause more harm than good.

 2. Use Flashcards or Short Notes

 Notecards are one of the best tools for quick, rapid-fire studying leading up to an exam.
-If you’re getting a ride to the exam or using public transport, quiz yourself on your commute.
+Suppose you’re getting a ride to the exam or using public transport, quiz yourself on your commute.
 This will help get your mind in the right gear as you head to the exam.

 3. Loosen Up

-Test taking is much easier when you are confident and comfortable.
-Before you go to the exam room, take some time to stretch out and release your body of any tension or knots it may have.
+Test-taking is much easier when you are confident and comfortable.
+Before you go to the exam room, take some time to stretch out and release your body from any tension or knots it may have.

 If you need to go to the bathroom, go beforehand.
-While bathroom breaks are fine during the real estate exam, they do break up momentum and can distract you from the task at hand.
+While bathroom breaks are allowed during the real estate exam, they break up momentum and distract you from the task.

 4. Read Each Question Carefully

-Too often, many test takers think they understand what a question is getting at, select an answer, and move on.
+Too often, many test-takers think they understand what a question is getting at, select an answer, and move on.
 But often, this tactic results in wrong answers because the question isn't as straightforward as they had expected.

-When taking the exam, be sure to read and re-read each question before answering.
-Missing simple, small words like ‘all’ or ‘some’ or mixing up terms can change the whole meaning of the question, and the people that create the real estate license exam often put answers to deliberately to throw the test taker off.
+When taking the exam, read and re-read each question before answering.
+Missing simple, small words like ‘all’ or ‘some’ or mixing up terms can change the whole meaning of the question, and the people that create the real estate license exam often put answers deliberately to throw the test taker off.

-Be careful of such misinterpretations by taking your time and reading the question carefully.
+Avoid such misinterpretations by taking your time and reading the question carefully.

-Remember, you have to get a score of 75 out of 100, not a perfect score.
-A helpful tactic is to make note of questions that gave you trouble, and move on.
+Remember, you must get a 75 out of 100, which is not a perfect score.
+A helpful tactic is to note questions that gave you trouble and move on.
 Once you’ve answered all other questions confidently, go back and answer the tougher ones.

-This way, you don’t have to worry about spending too much time on the question and miss out on the rest.
-Other questions further down the exam may jog your memory and help you remember the answer to the question that originally left you perplexed.
+This way, you don’t have to worry about spending too much time on the question and missing out on the rest.
+Other questions further down the exam may jog your memory and help you remember the answer to the question that initially left you perplexed.

 6. Make Sure You Fill in the Right Answer

-To avoid this human error, take your time on each question to make sure you are selecting the answer you want.
-If you have some time left at the end of the exam, go back and double check that your answers match up with the question.
+To avoid this human error, take your time on each question to ensure you select the answer you want.
+If you have some time left at the end of the exam, go back and double-check that your answers match up with the question.

 7. Keep a Positive Attitude

 Staying relaxed will allow your mind to think clearly and dig deeper to remember what you learned.
-Following these real estate exam tips can help you attempt the exam with relative ease and increase your chances of passing with flying colors.
+Following these real estate exam tips can help you attempt the exam relatively quickly and increase your chances of passing with flying colors.